 Hard times: they happen to all of us.
-Even the most optimistic person can hit a speed bump and everything gets thrown off course.
-It’s scary how fast momentum picks up on this downward spiral.
+Even the most optimistic person can hit a speed bump and everything seems to gets thrown off course.
+It can leave you wondering how to stop the momentum on this downward spiral.

 You can go from perfectly happy and having a great day to one thing setting off a domino effect that ruins your entire day.

-If you’re lucky it only ruins one day, but more than likely your attitude shifts and you start attracting more negative things into your life, dragging you down into an anxious, depressive cycle of problems.
+If you’re lucky it only ruins one day, but if your attitude shifts for a longer period of time, you can start attracting more negative things into your life, dragging you down into an anxious, depressive cycle of problems.

 Learning how to put the brakes on a downward spiral is easier said than done.